 CIERRA RAMIREZ @CIERRARAMIREZ

-The Texas-native has been acting for nearly 15 years, and is one of the lead actors on Freeform’s Good Trouble (a spin-off of The Fosters, another show Cierra starred in.)
-She’s been been dropping singles since 2016, and most recenty teamed up with Trevor jackson for the sexy joint, Broke Us.
+The Texas-native has been acting for nearly 15 years and is one of the lead actors on Freeform’s Good Trouble (a spin-off of The Fosters, another show Cierra starred in.)
+She’s been dropping singles since 2016, and most recently teamed up with Trevor Jackson for the sexy joint, Broke Us.

 NATHY PELUSO @NATHYPELUSO